arefmalek/arefmalek.github.io/README.md

 # vue_portfolio

 The second iteration of my website!
 Written in Vue.js as a Single Page application.
-This is a more forced version of the site, you can look over the commit history [here]() if you want to.
+This is a more forced version of the site, since I wrote this up on a different repo originally, but you should be able to pick apart most of this site if you clone it yourself.

 I've left the old website I had under the ``version_1`` branch (should be accessible above) just incase I want to go back to it, but I'm honestly a huge